mparker2/mparker_phd_thesis/04_results_chapter_4/text.md

 ### G Quadruplex stalling may result in abortive transcription

 Pol II stalling in template G4 containing genes might result in premature termination, producing abortive transcripts.
 These would likely be degraded by the exosome rather than maturing to mRNAs.
 To test whether this is the case, we analysed publicly available GRO-seq data [@Hetzel2016].
 Since GRO-seq captures nascent RNA irrespective of its stability, and RNAseq captures stable RNAs, the ratio between the normalised read counts in GROseq and RNAseq represents an estimate of the amount of unstable products produced at each gene locus (Fig. \ref{gro}a).
 We found that the largest difference in ratio was between non-coding and protein coding RNAs, with non-coding RNAs (ncRNAs) having much greater GRO/RNA ratios (data not shown).
-This is likely explained by the higher rate of modification of many ncRNAs, e.g. tRNAs, which prevent reverse transcription and sequencing by RNAseq.
-Other ncRNAs such as natural antisense RNAs may also be unstable and degraded quickly.
+This is likely explained by the higher rate of modification of many ncRNAs, which prevent reverse transcription and sequencing by RNAseq.
+Other ncRNAs such as natural antisense RNAs are also unstable and degraded quickly.

 G4 predictions were calculated using G4Seeqer and the score of the maximum score region within the transcribed body of each gene was assigned to the gene.
 A G4 containing set was produced using genes which contained a maximum template strand G4seeqer score of more than 0.95, and a G4 negative set was produced using genes with a maximum score of only 0.05 or less.
 We found a small but significant positive increase in GRO/RNA ratio for G4 dense genes (t-test p = 0.009), suggesting that some abortive transcripts are produced from these genes (Fig. \ref{gro}b, right panel).
 In contrast, genes with high scoring G4 regions on the coding strand did not have greater GRO/RNA ratios (p=0.4) (Fig. \ref{gro}b, left panel).
+This is suggestive of abortive transcription caused by G4s, since only template stranded G4s will cause blockages preventing Pol II elongation.

 We conducted the same analysis using genes containing three or more two tetrad PG4s in 200bp maximal density clusters, as described above (Fig. \ref{gro}c).
 For these genes, we did not find any significant increase in GRO/RNA ratio, suggesting that these two tetrad G4s are not sufficiently stable to cause abortive transcription.
 Since these genes do have higher promoter proximal Pol II occupancy, we suggest that elongation occurs more slowly across the genes, but does not cause premature termination.